lborgman/mm4i/README.md

     </figure>
 </a>

 The mindmaps you create are stored locally in your web browser on your computer or mobile.
-(But you still have to be connected to the Internet since MM4I is loaded from the its sources every time you start it.
-I will change that soon so you can use MM4I when you are offline.)
+And even if this is a web page you can work offline.

 ## Usage